Skip to content

 CharlesBelliveau

-You touched and helped so many people that it has become impossible to forget you.
+You touched and helped so many people who it has become impossible to forget you.
 Your hand was always extended to the children and your heart to the beauties of nature.

 Wife Renee, Nephew Charles